teamsofteng/IBDnetworkproject/README.md

 Programming language used: Python;
 Network tool: Cytoscape;
 Databases used: KEGG Database;
-Please note the final project deliverable project report has been uploaded.
+Please note the final project deliverable report has been uploaded.